 - 401(k) retirement plan with employer match contribution

 Manages the work of the project team to assure that the owner's project goals are met, the documents are developed in accordance with internal and construction cost budgets and schedules, and the firm's quality control objectives are achieved per the JLG Project Checklist and standards.

-Locations: St. Cloud, MN, Minneapolis, MN, and Fargo, ND
+Location: St. Cloud, MN, Minneapolis, MN, and Fargo, ND

 - Current architectural registration/licensure required

 - Healthcare design experience preferred though not required